oelarnes/spells/docs/intro.md

 # Welcome to Spells

-Please see the [https://github.com/oelarnes/spells](README) of the project for now while I build out this documentation.
+Please see the [README](https://github.com/oelarnes/spells) while I build out this documentation.

 ```{tableofcontents}
 ```